13. Art of the Fugue

 Tara Helen O’Connor, recipient of an Avery Fisher Career Grant and a two-time Grammy nominee, was the first wind player to participate in CMS’s Bowers Program.
 A regular performer at major music festivals around the country, she is also the Co-Artistic Director of the Music from Angel Fire Festival in New Mexico, the Artistic Director of the Essex Winter Series, a member of the woodwind quintet Windscape, and a founding member of the Naumburg Award–winning New Millennium Ensemble.
 She has recorded for Deutsche Grammophon, EMI Classics, Koch International, CMS Studio Recordings, and Bridge Records, and can be heard on numerous film and television soundtracks.
 She has premiered hundreds of new works and has collaborated with the Orion, St. Lawrence, and Emerson String Quartets.
 A Wm.
 S. Haynes flute artist, O’Connor is on faculty at Yale School of Music.
 Additionally, she teaches at Bard College and the Manhattan School of Music.

-Randall Ellis served as principal oboist of Lincoln Center’s Mostly Mozart Festival Orchestra from 1988 until 2016.
-He is principal oboist of the Little Orchestra Society and the Mozart Orchestra of New York and is solo English horn in the New York Pops Orchestra.
-He is a member of the Emmy award-winning All-Star Orchestra and also the Windscape Woodwind Quintet, artists-in-residence at the Manhattan School of Music.
-Principal oboist and faculty member of the Eastern Music Festival, he was principal oboist of the New York Chamber Symphony and received two Grammy nominations, including one for his recording of Howard Hanson’s Pastorale.
-He has performed with the New York Philharmonic, Seattle Symphony, San Diego Symphony, Florida Orchestra, and the American Symphony Orchestra.
-He has been a soloist with the New England Bach Festival, the International Bach Festival of Madeira, the Philharmonia Virtuosi of New York, and Chamber Music at the 92nd Street Y. In addition to many appearances on PBS’s Live From Lincoln Center, he has recorded for EMI/Angel, Columbia, Sony, RCA, Vox, Nonesuch, CRI, Pro Arte, Delos, and Deutsche Grammophon.
-Ellis attended the North Carolina School of the Arts and Stony Brook University where he studied with Ronald Roseman.
-He teaches oboe and chamber music at Skidmore College and coaches in the graduate orchestral performance program at the Manhattan School of Music.
+Randall Ellis was principal oboist of the Mostly Mozart Festival Orchestra from 1988 until 2016.
+He is principal oboist of the Little Orchestra Society and solo English horn in the New York Pops Orchestra.
+He is a member of the Emmy-winning All-Star Orchestra and former member of Windscape Woodwind Quintet.
+He is principal oboist of the Eastern Music Festival and was also principal oboist of the New York Chamber Symphony, where he received two Grammy nominations.
+He has performed with the New York Philharmonic, Seattle Symphony, San Diego Symphony, Florida Orchestra, American Symphony, and Orpheus Chamber Orchestra.
+He has been a soloist with the New England Bach Festival, the International Bach Festival of Madeira, the Philharmonia Virtuosi of New York, and Chamber Music at 92Y.
+Ellis attended the North Carolina School of the Arts and Stony Brook University, where he was a student of Ronald Roseman.
+He teaches oboe and chamber music at Skidmore College.